ChatGPT for Coding: A Guide to Supercharging Your Workflow (Without Getting Fired)

 See the difference?
 Vague prompts get you vague, often unusable code.
 Specific prompts get you specific, targeted solutions.

 This skill is absolutely crucial for modern development.
-If you want to go deeper, check out our complete guide on what is prompt engineering.
+If you want to go deeper, check out our complete guide on .
 When you're working inside a platform like Zemith, where you have a dedicated coding assistant, mastering these techniques becomes a superpower.
 You can save your best prompt templates and reuse them, making your workflow incredibly fast and consistent.

 Best Practices for AI-Assisted Coding